GaganPunjabi/calculator-behavior/subtraction.md

   Given Calculator is ON AND Screen is clear
   When I type in "maximum acceptable negative number" And I press "minus"
-  And I type in " postive number"
+  And I type in " positive number"
   And I press "equals"
   Then I see the result within the range